eduvpn/documentation/FEDORA_VPN_SERVER.md

 deployments.
 We will assume you will run on `vpn.example.org`, change this to your host name.

-Currently, [firewalld](http://www.firewalld.org/) is not supported.
-Either disable or remove it.
+Currently, [firewalld](http://www.firewalld.org/) is not supported due to its complexity.
+Either disable and/or remove it.

 ## Install